jonasprokop/jonasprokop/README.md

+Hello to y'all

-Hello to yall and welcome in my github repository
+Welcome to my github repository

 The place of data science, research and machine learning